If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 As a homeowner, you're likely paying local or state property taxes, which are generally based on the assessed value of your home.
 The good news is that these property taxes can often be deducted from your federal income tax return.

-However, it's important to note that the Tax Cuts and Jobs Act, implemented in 2018, capped the total state and local tax deduction, which includes property taxes, at $10,000 ($5,000 if married and filing separately).
+However, it's important to note that the 2017 Tax Cuts and Jobs Act capped the total deduction for state and local taxes, including property taxes, at $10,000 ($5,000 if married and filing separately).
+To take advantage of this deduction, you must itemize your deductions on Schedule A of your federal tax return.

-7. Note All Home Improvements
+6. Note All Home Improvements

 As a homeowner, it's vital to document all home improvements.
 These improvements aren't immediately tax-deductible, but they're important when selling your home.